Sooryakiran/Fourier-Analysis-for-Background-Estimation-of-Surveilance-Videos/README.md

-# Fourier Analysis for Background Estimation of Surveilance Videos
+# Fourier Analysis for Background Estimation of Surveillance Videos
 A small python implimentation of background estimation of surveilance videos using fourrier analysis.

 ## Method